 See CONTRIBUTING.md for full guidelines but please be aware that by contributing to this project you are agreeing to the Code of Conduct.
 Contributors who follow the Code of Conduct are welcome to submit pull requests and they will be promptly reviewed by project admins.
-Please join the Gitter chat too.
+Please join the Gitter chat or Discord too.